At Organon, our privacy commitment begins with our four core values of respect, trust, preventing harm, and compliance.

 These cookies may be set through our site by our advertising partners.
-They may be used by those companies to build a profile of your interests and show you relevant advertising on other sites.
-They do not store directly personal information but are based on uniquely identifying your browser and internet device.
+They may be used by those companies to build a profile of your interests and show you relevant advertising on other websites.
+They do not directly store personal information but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

 How These Cookies Are Used

-These cookies are set by a range of social media services that we have added to the site to enable you to share our content with your friends and networks.
-They are capable of tracking your browser across other sites and building a profile of your interests.
+These cookies are set by a range of social media services that we have added to some of our websites to enable you to share our content with your friends and networks.
+They are capable of tracking your browser across other websites and building a profile of your interests.
 This may impact the content, suggestions, and messages you see on other websites you visit.
-If you do not allow these cookies you may not be able to use or see these sharing tools.
+If you do not allow these cookies, you may not be able to use or see these sharing tools.

 Other types of Tracking technologies are controlled differently than are cookies.
 These can be summarized:

-- ETags also are controlled separately from flash cookies, other types of cookies and scripts.
+- ETags also are controlled separately from other types of cookies and scripts.
 In order to remove ETags, you also need to clear your web browser cache.

 How can you manage cookies?

-The choices that end users have for managing cookies preferences are outlined in the table above.
-Certain cookies, such as Strictly Necessary and Functional Cookies are always turned on.
-Other cookies, such as Performance, Targeting, and Social Media Cookies are configurable by the end user.
-In many countries, we deploy cookie preference tools to facilitate end user configurations and choices.
-Where used, these tools will display prominently on a user’s first visit, whenever you clear your cookie cache, or anytime via a prominent Cookie Panel button.
+The choices that end users have for managing cookies preferences are outlined above.
+Certain cookies, such as Strictly Necessary and Functional cookies are always turned on.
+Other cookies, such as Performance, Targeting, and Social Media cookies, are configurable by the end user.
+In many countries, we deploy cookie preference tools to facilitate end-user configurations and choices.
+Where used, these tools will display prominently on a user’s first visit, whenever you clear your cookie cache, or anytime via a prominent cookie Preferences button.
 In other countries, end users may elect to block cookies in their browser settings or as described below.

-According to the laws and regulations of your country (including, where applicable, European e-Privacy Directive, GDPR, and other applicable national laws), cookies other than the Strictly Necessary and the Functional ones may need your active consent.
+According to the laws and regulations of your country (including, where applicable, European e-Privacy Directive, GDPR, and other applicable national and state laws), cookies other than the Strictly Necessary and the Functional cookies may need your active consent.

 Most web browsers enable users to manage preferences for cookies.
-If you set your browser not to accept cookies, you may not be able to use some sections of our web sites that depend on Strictly Necessary and Functional cookies.
+If you set your web browser not to accept cookies, , you may be unable to use some sections of our websites that depend on Strictly Necessary and Functional cookies.

 - European Interactive Digital Advertising Alliance at: http://youronlinechoices.eu

 - Some browser add-ons may also provide tracking technologies management functionalities.
-Consult your browser extensions to know which ones are available for your browser and how to install them.
+Consult your browser’s documentation to know which ones are available for your browser and how to install them.

 Despite the protections described above, whether we deploy a cookie panel or not in your market, we do not currently recognize or respond directly to browser initiated DNT signals.